 Perceptions of World War II

-A conversation with Lien de Jong, a Jewish war survivor and the main character of recent award-winning book The Cut Out Girl, Frank van Vree, professor of History of War and director of the NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam, and David Stroband, art historian and visual art teacher at Minerva Art Academy in Groningen.
+Tom Wilcox will host a conversation with Frank van Vree, director of the NIOD Institute for War, Holocaust and Genocide Studies, Lien de Jong, a Jewish war survivor and the main character of recent award-winning book The Cut Out Girl, and David Stroband, art historian and visual art teacher at Minerva Art Academy.

 Meet the Dutch